LambdAle/lambdale.github.io/index.md

 **Location:** George IV in Chiswick, West London

-**Content**: 10 hours of talks, with an FP-flavoured pub quiz to finish.
+**Content**: A whole day of exciting talks, with an FP-flavoured pub quiz to finish.

 Our goal is to bring people together to learn about FP in a fun, relaxing and welcoming environment.